MicrosoftDocs/azure-docs/articles/machine-learning/how-to-attach-kubernetes-anywhere.md

 ### Key considerations for AzureML extension deployment

-AzureML extension deploymnent allows you to specify configuration settings needed for different workload support.
+AzureML extension deployment allows you to specify configuration settings needed for different workload support.
 Before AzureML extension deployment, **please read following carefully to avoid unnecessary extension deployment errors**:

   * Type of workload to enable for your cluster. ```enableTraining``` and ```enableInference``` config settings are your convenient choices here; `enableTraining` will enable **training** and **batch scoring** workload, `enableInference` will enable **real-time inference** workload.
   * For real-time inference support, it requires ```azureml-fe``` router service to be deployed for routing incoming inference requests to model pod, and you would need to specify ```inferenceRouterServiceType``` config setting for ```azureml-fe```. ```azureml-fe``` can be deployed with one of following ```inferenceRouterServiceType```: